vrandall66/front-end-submissions-public/1811/mod-2/whateverly/barstock.md

 Comments:

 * This looks great!
 Incredibly clean and simple.
 Responsiveness is really effective at multiple breakpoints.
-Good heirarchy of font styling that clearly denotes what's most/least important on the page at the time.
+Good hierarchy of font styling that clearly denotes what's most/least important on the page at the time.
 Nice display of 'context' - where I only see what I need to see at any given time.

 * I would make it a bit more obvious that I can click on the subcategories under beer/liquor to expand and collapse them.
 Maybe just an up/down or plus/minus icon would be enough to suffice.